Persian Sumac Sauce Salad Dressing

 Notes

 • Do note that freshly squeezed oranges don’t stay for long, both at room temperature and in the fridge.
-Keep them for not more than four days in the fridge and not more than 3 hours at room temperature.
+Keep them in the fridge for up to 4 days and not more than 3 hours at room temperature.

 🥣 Did you try this recipe?
 Let me know your thoughts in the comment below.